oVirt/ovirt-site/source/develop/release-management/features/storage/multipath-events.html.md

 ## User work-flows

-- Once a user connects to an ISCSI server, 'Multipath device path up' event will be created.
+- Once a user connects to a new ISCSI server, no events will be created.

-- If there is an issue with the connection to the storage server, and the multipath reports an issue with one or more device path, 'Multipath device path down' will be created.
+- If there is an issue with the storage server, and the multipath reports an issue with one or more device path, a "Faulty multipath paths on host" will be created

-- Once the issue is fixed, 'Multipath device path up' event will be created.
+- Once the issue is fixed, and all paths are up a "No faulty multipath paths on host "HOST_NAME" event will be created

+- If only part of the paths are fixed, a "Faulty multipath paths on host" will be created with the details of the devices.

 ## Dependencies / Related Features